Lowndes County, Alabama: History

 Lowndes County was formed from Montgomery, Dallas and Butler counties, by an act of the Alabama General Assembly on January 20, 1830.
 The county is named for South Carolina statesman William Lowndes.
 It is part of the Black Belt, where cotton plantations were developed in the antebellum years and agriculture continued as a dominant part of the economy into the 20th century.

-During the Reconstruction era, blacks were elected to local and state offices.
+During the Reconstruction era, Black people were elected to local and state offices.
 White Democrats regained power and control of the state legislature in 1874 and drove the remaining office holders out.
 They adopted the 1875 Constitution of Alabama and another in 1901 that disenfranchised most blacks and many poor whites.
 Requirements were added for payment of a cumulative poll tax before registering to vote, difficult for poor people to manage who often had no cash on hand; and literacy tests (with a provision for a grandfather clause to exempt illiterate white voters from being excluded.)
 The number of black voters on the rolls fell dramatically in the next few years, as did the number of poor white voters.

 From the end of the 19th through the early decades of the 20th centuries, organized white violence increased against blacks, with 16 lynchings recorded in the county, the fourth-highest total in the state, which historically is among those in the South with the highest per capita rate of lynchings.
 Most victims were black men, subjected to white extra-legal efforts to maintain white supremacy by racial terrorism.
 Seven of these murders were committed in Letohatchee, an unincorporated community south of Montgomery; five in 1900 and two in 1917.
 In 1900 mobs killed a black man accused of killing a white man.
 When local black resident Jim Cross objected, he was killed, too, at his house, followed by his wife, son and daughter.
 In 1917 two black brothers were killed by a white mob for alleged "insolence" to a white farmer on the road.
 On July 31, 2016, a historical marker was erected at Letohatchee by the Equal Justice Initiative in coordination with the city to commemorate the people who had suffered these extrajudicial executions.

 Because of the shift in agriculture and the Great Migration of blacks to leave oppressive conditions, population in the rural county has declined by two thirds since the 1900 high of more than 35,000.
 The effects of farm mechanization and the boll weevil infestation, which decimated the cotton crops and reduced the need for farm labor in the 1920s and 1930s, caused widespread loss of jobs.